gearglow/ReptiliaWithATwist/The List.md

 "Still crushing on the Boy-Who-Lived, Gin?"

-"And the boy who saved my life two years ago," Ginny retorted."You should've seen him, Hermione, with that sword in his hands and that giant snake dead behind him.
+"And the boy who saved my life two years ago," Ginny retorted.
+"You should've seen him, Hermione, with that sword in his hands and that giant snake dead behind him.
 It was like something out of one of those *Harry Potter* storybooks, only better!"

 "I *have* seen him, remember?
 He saved me from that troll in first year, and he even ran off over a hundred dementors with a single *Patronus* just a few months ago."
 Hermione sighed.
 "You know Harry doesn't think he's anything special.
 He *hates* how famous he is, and how much of a fuss everyone makes over the Boy-Who-Lived stuff.
 Even if he *is* a hero in his own right."